9 Fun Facts About Alaska

 • Alaska has the most lakes and glaciers in the United States.

-• The state has the largest forests in the country as well, with the Tongass forest stretching across 16.8 million acres.
+• The state has the largest forests in the country.
+The largest national forest in the United States is the Tongass National Forest.
+Located in Southeast Alaska, it stretches across 16.8 million acres.

 The landscapes are stunning in Alaska.
 Copyright @ Rustic Pathways